timotheenivalis/timotheenivalis.github.io/index.md

 ### Come work with me?

-_**I will be opening a post-doc position, starting from early 2026, to work on individual genomic data of wandering albatrosses (RAD-seq and low-coverage WGS), to estimate quantitative genetic parameters and infer signals of recent selection.**_
+_**<span style="color:red">I am looking for post-doc</span>., starting from early 2026 and for 2 years, to work on individual genomic data of wandering albatrosses (RAD-seq and low-coverage WGS), to estimate quantitative genetic parameters and infer signals of recent selection.**_

+Information and application here: [https://emploi.cnrs.fr/Offres/CDD/UMR7372-TIMBON-003/Default.aspx](https://emploi.cnrs.fr/Offres/CDD/UMR7372-TIMBON-003/Default.aspx)

 _**Contact me if you would like to discuss details.**_